TIMELINE - Changes to CRR since 1992

-The Reserve Bank of India slashed the cash reserve ratio (CRR) for banks by 75 basis points in a surprise move on March 9, less than a week before its policy meeting, to help ease persistent tight cash condition in the banking system.
+The Reserve Bank of India left interest rates on hold on Tuesday but cut the cash reserve ratio for banks by 50 basis points in a move aimed at easing tight liquidity in the banking system.

-The RBI, however, left the policy lending rate, the repo rate unchanged at 8.5 percent.
-Consequently, the reverse repo rate too remains at 7.5 percent.
+The RBI's policy lending rate, the repo rate, was left at 8.5 percent, in line with expectations, while the reverse repo rate remained at 7.5 percent.

-The central bank cut the CRR, the amount banks must maintain with the central bank in cash, to 4.75 percent from 5.50 percent ahead of its policy review on March 15.

 Following is a timeline of changes to the CRR since 1992.